benzai/BennyChewDev/README.md

 ### Credits

-- UI/UX design and front-end development by Benny Chew.
+- UI/UX design and front-end development by Benny Chew
-- Icon design and illustration by Jenneke Choe.
+- Icon design and illustration by Jenneke Choe

 ### Notes